November 8, 2011

 Jesus has called Simon and Andrew to be His disciples, and He promised to make them fishers of men.
 Now, Jesus walks a little further, and calls James the son of Zebedee and John his brother.
 Today we will look more closely at the call of these two disciples and try to understand what Jesus wants from our lives.

 Mending the Nets.
-Jesus called men hard at work (Mark 1:19, page 1558).
+Jesus called men hard at work (Mark 1:19).
 Jesus did not call the indolent, the lazy, and the useless.
 James and John were busy, working with their hands, mending nets they used for making a living.
 I have repaired castnets, sewing them together so that I can catch more fish.
 In fact, I have several nets.
 One net had so many repairs to it that I knew it was good for throwing around rocks or other obstructions, which rip the net when I retrieved it.
 Fish know about rocks too, and often hide from predators around the rocks.
 Mending my net was just a part of having a castnet.
 Consider James and John on a different level for a moment.
-Apparently, James and John were fishermen with Simon and Andrew, and partners in the fishing business (Luke 5;7-10, page 1604).
+Apparently, James and John were fishermen with Simon and Andrew, and partners in the fishing business (Luke 5:7-10).
 They were mending their nets, getting ready to fish some more.
 Jesus had different plans, and He called them from the daily routine of fishing and getting ready to fish.
 You may be reading this passage today, even while you are at work.
 Jesus calls us to work for Him.
 Not everyone quits their regular job to follow Jesus, but everyone finds a new Master and Boss when they follow Him.
 Work will never be the same when we work for Jesus every day.
-Do not think that you have to go some isolated place to become holy or devoted to Jesus?
-Jesus calls people at work, to follow Him.
+Do not think that you have to go to some isolated place to become holy or devoted to Jesus.
+Jesus calls people at work to follow Him.
 Perhaps you are mending nets right now–listen for the voice of Jesus calling you to follow Him with all your heart, mind, and spirit.

 They Left Zebedee.
 James and John did not consult Zebedee their father, because it did not matter what he would say.
-They were leaving to follow Jesus (Mark 1:20, page 1558).
+They were leaving to follow Jesus (Mark 1:20).
 In His later ministry, Jesus explained that everyone who left house, brothers, sisters, mother, father, children, or farms for His sake or the gospel’s sake would receive a hundred times as much now in the present age, and in the age to come, eternal life (Mark 10:28-31).
 When James and John left Zebedee, they began to follow Jesus without reserve.
 They committed themselves entirely to the purpose of following Jesus all day, every day.
 We need that same obedient listening and following attitude in our lives today.
 Our lives will prosper as we follow Jesus and leave behind everything and everyone.
 Notice that Jesus did not teach His men to disregard people, but Jesus changed the focus of His disciples to following Him, and learning how to love people with the love of Jesus Christ.

 They Left the Boat and Hired Hands.
-Jesus called James and John to leave the family business, right in the middle of work (Mark 1:20, page 1558).
+Jesus called James and John to leave the family business, right in the middle of work (Mark 1:20).
 As far as we know from the text, they did not explain anything to Zebedee, or the hired hands.
 They left right away.
 Notice that they left a fishing business that employed hired servants.
 Jesus calls men and women to leave the family business, and at times takes several people at once.
 Notice that Simon, Andrew, James and John all the left the business right away.
 Can you imagine your business losing four critical employees at the same time?
 Jesus called these men and they left to follow Him.

 So we learn more about following Jesus today.